Stock Markets Rise On Eve Of US Inflation Data - UrduPoint

 Alibaba had taken a hit earlier on speculation about the share sale, which compounded the Chinese firm's woes after suffering hefty losses owing to Beijing's crackdown on the tech sector.

-Europe followed Asia's lead higher, with both Frankfurt and Paris posting gains of at least 1.5 percent in afternoon trading.
+Europe followed Asia's lead higher, with both Frankfurt and Paris posting climbing 1.6 percent.

-Wall Street also opened higher, with both the S&P 500 and Nasdaq Composite climbing around one percent.
+Wall Street also pushed higher, with both the S&P 500 and Nasdaq Composite climbing over one percent.

-Briefing.com analyst Patrick O'Hare said Wednesday's positive trend in equities trading is due in part to diminished concerns about sharp hikes in interest rates following dovish comments by monetary policy officials in Japan and Europe.

-"There is some speculation here that the Fed isn't going to be so bold as to raise its policy rate by 50 basis points at the March meeting or perhaps any future meeting," he added.
+"Stocks have experienced a lot of volatility in recent weeks due to worries about the Federal Reserve potentially hiking rates, and rising political tensions in Eastern Europe," said market analyst David Madden at Equiti Capital.